pantheon-systems/documentation/source/docs/articles/local.md

 SFTP is slower, but easier to use.
 If you don't have a GUI client like FileZilla, you can use the command line.

-- Go to your Pantheon dashboard and [copy the CLI command](/docs/articles/sites/code/developing-directly-with-sftp-mode/#sftp-connection-information).
+- Go to your Pantheon Dashboard and [copy the CLI command](/docs/articles/sites/code/developing-directly-with-sftp-mode/#sftp-connection-information).
 - Open a terminal window.
 - Navigate to the proper directory.
     - **Drupal**: sites/default
     - **WordPress**: wp-content/uploads
-- Paste the SFTP connection command copied from your Pantheon dashboard into your terminal window and press ENTER.
+- Paste the SFTP connection command copied from your Pantheon Dashboard into your terminal window, and press ENTER.
 - Enter `get -r *` and press ENTER to transfer the files down to your local environment.
 - Once complete enter `exit` and press ENTER to exit your SFTP program.